Montellese/cpp-signal/README.md

 # cpp-signal #
-cpp-signal is a (single*) header-only pure C++11 library providing signal and slot functionality.
+cpp-signal is a header-only pure C++11 library providing signal and slot functionality.
 Using it is as easy as
 ```cpp
 #include <cpp-signal.h>
 ...